devlights/goxcel/README.md

 # goxcel

-goxcel is a library to operate Excel made in Golang.
+goxcel is a library to operate Excel.

 This library works only on Windows.